When Does Refinancing Your Mortgage Actually Pay Off?

 ($193 × 24 months) − $6,000 costs

-Break-even tells you when monthly savings offset closing costs, but it doesn’t capture the full picture.
-To see the real impact, compare total interest paid over the life of each loan.
+Break-even tells you when monthly savings offset closing costs.
+But it doesn’t capture the full story.
+To see the real impact, compare total interest paid over the remaining life of each loan.
+This is where matching your term (instead of resetting to 30 years) makes a big difference.

 Current Loan: Stay the Course